The Challenge of Dealing with Strong Emotions

 In this process, we unwittingly embed the idea that our emotional wellbeing is dependent on others, or on the ideal external conditions, which enhances our anxiety and delusion.
 Mindfulness training teaches us over and over again that we have agency over our emotional world.
 But as long as we believe others are the cause of our emotional pain, we fixate and ruminate on all the wrong solutions.
 And we arrest our potential for compassionate accountability and vertical growth.

 The process of mindfully accepting and feeling painful emotions without reacting to them or trying to escape them cultivates distress tolerance.
 Accepting and feeling painful emotions usually means labelling what is showing up — be it fear, sadness, frustration, anger or any other combination of emotions you are aware of — then being aware, accepting and embracing the sensations emerging in your body, such as a tightness in your chest or belly, sweaty hands or a tight jaw.
+Observing the kinds of stories or narratives that show up in your mind is also extremely helpful.

 Susan David tells us, ‘Research on emotional suppression shows that when emotions are pushed aside or ignored, they get stronger.
 Psychologists call this amplification.
 Like that delicious chocolate cake in the refrigerator — the more you try to ignore it, the greater its hold on you.
 You might think you’re in control of unwanted emotions when you ignore them, but in fact they control you.
 Internal pain always comes out.’